Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 If the module was installed from the source, rename the name of the folder of the module to `DynamicItemSets`.

+The module [Easy Admin] can be installed to run a reindexation of all item sets.

 Usage
 -----